G

 When AI invents something about your brand, the liability and reputation damage are real.
 In Moffatt v.
 Air Canada, a tribunal held Air Canada liable after its website chatbot gave a passenger an invented bereavement-fare policy.
 The airline argued the bot was a separate entity responsible for its own answers.
 The tribunal disagreed: you own what your AI says.

-How to Find Out What AI Says About You
+How to Find Out What AI Says about You

 Run the questions your customers actually ask across ChatGPT, Perplexity, and Google's AI Overviews, and log what comes back: